How to refer cases of teacher misconduct. Includes who can make a referral and in what circumstances.

 Referrals should be made using the Teacher misconduct referral form for members of the public and should include as much relevant information and evidence as possible, as well as details of the local procedures that have already taken place to deal with the allegation.

 NCTL will confirm whether a referral will lead to an investigation and a hearing, as set out in our disciplinary procedures.

 Safeguarding is when an allegation against a teacher is in any way connected to the risk of harm, or actual harm to a child.
 In such a case a referral should be made to the Disclosure and Barring Service.
 Contact details for the DBS are below.

 If a safeguarding issue also involves misconduct by a teacher, a referral should be made to both the DBS and NCTL.
 NCTL and the DBS will consider the misconduct and safeguarding aspects of the case respectively and in parallel.

 We cannot guarantee the security of information until it is in our possession, and will not take responsibility for such information until we receive it.
-We recommend sending referrals and related information by registered post.
-However, queries and other items less than 10MB in size can be emailed to us.
+For this reason we recommend submitting referrals via our secure online referral form, however if you are using a paper referral form we recommend using registered post.

 Please contact us if you have any questions about referring a case.